 For a longer-lasting treatment that you can do at home, try using a hair removal cream.
 You simply apply the product to the area you want to remove hair from and let it do its thing for 10 to 15 minutes.
 The hair removal cream works to dissolve the hair so it's either at or right below your skin's surface.
 Depending on how fast your hair grows, results can last up to a few days.
 But, Frank says that these kinds of products work best on thin hair—meaning it could be more difficult if your hair is thicker or coarse in texture.

 For very precise areas like the sideburns, it's best to tie back any loose hair you don't want to remove so it won't make contact with the hair removal cream.

 Thread for a Quick Fix

-For a solution that removes hair from the root, try threading.
-Although people normally get their eyebrows threaded, it's also a great solution for removing sideburns or other unwanted facial hair.
+For a solution that removes hair from the root, try threading instead of tweezing.
+While the results are similar, threading can pluck out several hairs at a time rather than having to grab each one individually—making it a great solution for removing sideburns or other, larger areas of unwanted facial hair.
 This process uses a thin strand of cotton thread to pull hair and is a great alternative if your face is too sensitive for waxing.
-Over time, your hair will grow back finer and less noticeable.
-Plus, it lasts anywhere from two to six weeks, meaning you have less to do between treatments.
+Similar to waxing and tweezing, over time, your hair may grow back finer and less noticeable as the follicle is damaged.
+Plus, it generally lasts for a few weeks.

-Waxing your sideburns gives you a clean result that helps makeup go on evenly, and you won't have to deal with stubble or marks from tweezing, Shays says.
-Since it pulls your hair out from the root, over time hair will start to grow in finer.
-Shays says she typically sees people anywhere from every four to ten weeks for a wax, depending on how quickly/thickly their hair grows back.
-If you have oilier skin, she recommends washing with an acne wash 24-hours after your wax to help avoid a breakout.
+Waxing the sideburns gives you a clean result that helps makeup go on evenly, and you won't have to deal with stubble or marks from tweezing, notes Shays.
+And since the hair is pulled out from the root, it may start to grow in finer over time.
+Shays estimates she typically sees people anywhere from every four to 10 weeks for a wax, depending on how quickly or thickly their hair grows back.
+If you have oilier skin, she recommends washing with an acne wash 24 hours after a wax to help avoid a breakout.